 I am thankful for books.
-I am thankful for the ability to use them to teach, to entertain, and to deepen my children’s love of reading.
+Also, I am thankful for the ability to use them to teach, to entertain, and to deepen my children’s love of reading.
 I hope one of these books about Thanksgiving strikes a chord with you and your family and can be used to teach, entertain, and deepen a love of reading at your house too.
-All book lists contain affiliate links.

 Thanks for Thanksgiving by Julie Markes delighted my whole family.
 I read it at dinner and all four of us thought the book was spot on.
-It”™s not a story so much as a glimpse at all the things kids in a average family have to be thankful about.
+It’s not a story so much as a glimpse at all the things kids in an average family have to be thankful about.
 The illustrations by Doris Barrette are stunning.
 I want to frame them.
 I think this book does a great job at teaching children what they have to be thankful for and how everyday things can be something to be thankful for.
-Kids will relate so well to this book and because of that the message comes across loud and clear.
+Kids will relate so well to this book and because of that, the message comes across loud and clear.
 My son loved that there is space on the last page to write what he is thankful for.
 Great find.

 You Are My Little Pumpkin Pie by Amy E. Sklansky is a cozy book that will have you craving a pumpkin spice latte for sure.
-It”™s simple rhyming text is a good length for toddlers but older preschoolers will enjoy it as well.
-The books shows babies and their parent(s) in all different fall settings from the pumpkin patch to snuggling by the fire and of course eating pumpkin pie.
+Its simple rhyming text is a good length for toddlers but older preschoolers will enjoy it as well.
+The books show babies and their parent(s) in all different fall settings from the pumpkin patch to snuggling by the fire and of course eating pumpkin pie.
 The illustrations by Talitha Shipman are perfect and showcase a diverse set of families.
-Lovely book but don”™t think I was joking you will be aching for a fall treat after reading it.
+Lovely book but don’t think I was joking you will be aching for a fall treat after reading it.

-Thanksgiving Treat by Catherine Stock is a really heart warming book that will take you back to family gatherings of your childhood.
+Thanksgiving Treat by Catherine Stock is a really heartwarming book that will take you back to family gatherings of your childhood.
 The story follows the Thanksgiving day preparations of an extended family and one little boy who just wants to help.
-He goes from one job to the next where he is always told he is too little, or it”™s too dangerous for him to do, and he should go somewhere else.
-Finally his Grandpa steps in with a very important job and the sad little boy is given new hope to help.
+He goes from one job to the next where he is too little, or it’s too dangerous for him, and to go somewhere else.
+Finally, his Grandpa steps in with a very important job and the sad little boy has new hope to help.

-Thanksgiving Is for Giving Thanks by Margaret Sutherland is book that explains what Thanksgiving is, and gives lots of examples of things to be thankful for.
-I like this book although I could go without the page where the narrator is thankful for lollipops, all the other things are wonderful like a teacher”™s encouragement, grandma”™s hugs, and sunny days and to me the lollipops sorta fall flat.
-Easily skipped over if you are not keen on it but the book as a whole is valuable teaching tool about Thanksgiving.
+Thanksgiving Is for Giving Thanks by Margaret Sutherland is a book that explains what Thanksgiving is, and gives lots of examples of things to be thankful for.
+I like this book although I could go without the page where the narrator is thankful for lollipops.
+All the other things are wonderful like a teacher’s encouragement, grandma’s hugs, and sunny days.
+To me, the lollipops sorta fall flat.
+Easily skipped over if you are not keen on it, but the book as a whole is a valuable teaching tool about Thanksgiving.